janikowski-dev/Asset-Validator/README.md

 # Asset Validator

-Asset Validator is a cross-engine asset validation tool designed for game development pipelines.
+Asset Validator is an engine-agnostic asset validation framework designed for game development pipelines.

-Assets are exported from Unreal Engine to JSON and validated using a shared rule engine.
-Validation can be run via CLI (CI-friendly) or UI (human inspection).
+It validates serialized asset data (JSON) using a shared rule engine that can be run via CLI (CI-friendly) or desktop UI (human inspection).

 ## Overview

 ```
-Unreal Editor → JSON → AssetValidator (Core) → Results
+Engine Export → JSON → AssetValidator (Core) → Results
                       → CLI (automation / CI)
                       → UI (visual inspection)
 ```

 The validation engine is engine-agnostic and operates purely on serialized asset data.